willduncanphoto/willduncan.com/README.md

 - Quotes

 ## Hugo notes

-- Cloudflare/Netlify require `TZ = /usr/share/zoneinfo/America/Los_Angeles` to display correct timezone formatting when using something like PDT.
+Cloudflare/Netlify require `TZ = /usr/share/zoneinfo/America/Los_Angeles` to display correct timezone formatting when using something like PDT.
+Without it, they will display -0700 in place of MST.

 ```
 HUGO_VERSION = 0.100.2